 Sea Bream

-Sea bream is recommended as a high omega-3, omega-6, and vitamin B12 fish for the Longevity Diet, suitable as one of 2–3 fish servings per week, with low mercury content making it safe for regular con
+Sea bream is recommended as a high omega-3, omega-6, and vitamin B12 fish for the Longevity Diet, suitable as one of 2–3 fish servings per week, with low mercury content making it safe for regular consumption.

 Why It Matters for Longevity